Nexiauk/Gameracy/docs/README.md

  4. [Font Awesome](https://fontawesome.com/) - was used to generate the D20 bullet points
  5. [Font Joy](https://fontjoy.com/) - was used to generate font combinations
  6. [Git](https://git-scm.com/) - was used as version control software
- 7. [GitHub Desktop](https://desktop.github.com/download/) - was used to cimplify the development workflow between VSCode and github
+ 7. [GitHub Desktop](https://desktop.github.com/download/) - was used to simplify the development workflow between VSCode and github
  8. [Google Fonts](https://fonts.google.com/) - was the source of the fonts used
  9. [Moqups](https://moqups.com/) - was used to create the wireframes
  10. [Visual Code Studio](https://code.visualstudio.com/) - was the code editor used for this project